-4 The borrowings of the Issuer were made from time to time pursuant to the Asset-Backed Commercial Paper Conduit Program and were made under a Funding Note Purchase Agreement, dated as of July 15, 2009, by and among the Issuer, as the Funding Note Issuer, Sponsor and Master Servicer, Straight-A-Funding, LLC, as the Conduit Lender, The Bank of New York Mellon, as the Conduit Administrator, the Securities Intermediary and the Conduit Lender Eligible Lender Trustee, and BMO Capital Markets Corp., as the Manager, and such borrowings are evidenced by a Variable Funding Note.
-See "APPENDIX A---Description of the FFEL Program---Secretary's Temporary Authority to Purchase Stafford Loans and PLUS Loans---Asset-Backed Commercial Paper Conduit Program."
+3 The borrowings of the Issuer were made from time to time pursuant to the Asset-Backed Commercial Paper Conduit Program and were made under a Funding Note Purchase Agreement, dated as of July 15, 2009 (the "Straight-A Funding Conduit"), by and among the Issuer, as the Funding Note Issuer, Sponsor and Master Servicer, Straight-A Funding, LLC, as the Conduit Lender, The Bank of New York Mellon, as the Conduit Administrator, the Securities Intermediary and the Conduit Lender Eligible Lender Trustee, and BMO Capital Markets Corp., as the Manager, and such borrowings are evidenced by a Variable Funding Note (the "2009 Variable Funding Note").
+See "APPENDIX A-Description of the FFEL Program-Secretary's Temporary Authority to Purchase Stafford Loans and PLUS Loans-Asset-Backed Commercial Paper Conduit Program."

-5 Notes were issued pursuant to the Indenture of Trust dated as of November 1, 2009, between the Issuer and Wells Fargo Bank, National Association, as trustee.
+4 Notes were issued pursuant to the Indenture of Trust dated as of November 1, 2009.